publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 **Prose** flows across the page and breaks when it runs out of space.
 It should only break to the next line if the speech ends.

 **Verse** is deliberately broken at the end of the line and the next line will start with an uppercase letter.
 Verse may break before the end of the verse line if there is no more space; this usually only happens when the line is long or the font size is large.

+> Note: in eBook or web publishing text must be allowed to flow naturally when space runs out for the line.
+When this happens we want to see that the wrapped line is set in from the left edge.

 **Our text source**